-It appears that in HTC Sense 4.5 (aka HTC Sense 4+) you can't disable Customization Setup and Customization Settings Provider from the GUI anymore.
+It appears that in HTC Sense 4.5 (aka HTC Sense 4+) you cannot disable Customization Setup and Customization Settings Provider from the GUI anymore.
 Thanks to Marco Duran for bringing it to my attention.

-My educated guess is that you should be able to disable them via terminal (you will need to install a terminal emulator) using something like this:
+My guess is that you should be able to disable them via terminal (you will need to install a terminal emulator) using something like this:

 pm disable com.htc.CustomizationSetup